emarifer/elixir_cli_todoapp/README.md

     ```
     $ mix run --no-halt
     ```

+    This command will create the Sqlite3 database files (in the project root itself, as defined in the `dev.exs` file of the application development configuration), and the connection to it, will automatically execute the migrations and start the application itself.

     Every time we make a change to the code, for it to be applied, we must stop the execution of the BEAM by typing `Ctrl+C` and then `a` and then call the previous command again.